Metropolitan-Council/metc-asim-model/README.md

-# Metropolitan Council ActivitySim Model
+# Metropolitan Council Travel Demand Model

 ## Overview

-This is a model that simulates choices made by people throughout their day - if and when they go to work, school, out to eat, shopping, etc. This is used to forecast the effects of transportation investments.
+This is a model that simulates choices made by people throughout their day - if and when they go to work, school, out to eat, shopping, etc. This is used to forecast the mobility effects of transportation investments.

-This model is built in a mixture of Python 3 (ActivitySim) and Cube Voyager (Skimming and Assignment).
+This model is built in a mixture of Python 3 (ActivitySim) and Cube Voyager (Auxiliary Models, Skimming and Assignment).
+The main model batch file was built by WSP, and modified by RSG to remove TourCast and implement ActivitySim.

 **Currently in Development**